core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * Unlike a CoAP client, the proxy is likely to lack "application context".
 In particular, the proxy is not expected to know how many members there are in the CoAP group (not even the order of magnitude), how many members of that group will actually respond, or the minimal amount/percentage of those that will respond.

-   Therefore, while still capable to forward the group request to the CoAP group and the corresponding responses to the client, the proxy does not know and cannot reliably determine for how long to collect responses, before it stops forwarding them to the client.
+   Therefore, while still capable of forwarding the group request to the CoAP group and the corresponding responses to the client, the proxy does not know and cannot reliably determine for how long to collect responses, before it stops forwarding them to the client.

    In principle, a CoAP client that is not using a proxy might face the same problems in collecting responses to a group request.
 However, unlike a CoAP proxy, the client itself would typically have application-specific rules or knowledge on how to handle this situation.
 For example, a CoAP client could monitor incoming responses and use this information to decide for how long to continue collecting responses